 What is a Marketing Funnel?

-• Interest: Visitors sign up for your free webinar on “5 Strategies to Get More Clients.”
+- Interest: They like what they read (or watched), so they sign up for your free webinar: “5 Strategies to Get More Clients.”

 What is a Sales Funnel?